-UR Library Search is the new search platform for the Library, launched on 1st July 2020.
-It is available on the Library homepage.
+UR Library Search, the Library's search platform, is available on the Library homepage.

-You can use UR Library Search to find electronic and print resources provided by the Library.
-Resources you can find include: books, eBooks, journals, newspapers, audiovisual content and more.
+You can use UR Library Search to find electronic and print resources provided by the Library, including: books, eBooks, journals, newspapers, videos, and more.

 Start your search from library.roehampton.ac.uk.